cyb-sweden/ospal/README.md

 # OSPAL

+> **Mirror** - This is a read-only mirror of https://codeberg.org/cyberdream/ospal
+> Please submit issues and pull requests there.
+>
 ### Open Source POCSAG Alert Logger - v0.7.1

 OSPAL is a headless, configurable tool for receiving, decoding and logging POCSAG messages via an RTL-SDR dongle.